therontau0054/Unisoma/README.md

 ### Prepare Data

-You can download datasets from the [link](https://drive.google.com/drive/folders/1bYeYYsOnBgxujN7mv8Lx8YILykc6GzY-?usp=sharing).
+You can download preprocessed public dataset from this [link](https://drive.google.com/drive/folders/1bYeYYsOnBgxujN7mv8Lx8YILykc6GzY-?usp=sharing) and our created dataset from this [link](https://disk.pku.edu.cn/link/AA70C3D42902954D1798DCD62CD4DB3C79).

 - Except for the Tissue Manipulation dataset, we preprocess other public datasets.
 You can download Tissue Manipulation dataset in [GGNS repo](https://github.com/jlinki/GGNS).

 - We provide self-curated datasets as well as certain preprocessed public datasets.
 If any copyright infringement is identified, please contact us at shilongtao@stu.pku.edu.cn, and we will address the issue promptly.

-**\*\*\*** Update on 2025.08.20.
+~~**\*\*\*** Update on 2025.08.20.
 So far, we have uploaded the public datasets used in the paper, including Cavity Grasping, Deforming Plate, and Rice Grip.
 The other datasets we created in this work are part of our ongoing project and are currently under internal review and sensitive information screening, so they cannot be made publicly available at this moment.
 We will release them **no later than October of this year**.
-Thank you for your understanding.
+Thank you for your understanding.~~

+**\*\*\*** Update on 2025.10.23.
+We have uploaded all dataset used in the paper.

 - The dataset should put in `input` folder with following file structure.
 Take `bilateral_stamping` as an example: